-Learn more about the student resources offered at Mount St. Joseph University.
+Learn more about the academic resources offered at Mount St. Joseph University.

 The Bookstore, located on the ground floor of the Jean Patrice Harrington, SC, Student Center, is managed by Follett Higher Education Group.
 The Bookstore handles the sale of textbooks, supplementary readings, school and art supplies, candy and snacks, sundries, clothing, greeting cards, stationery, and gifts.